-We aim to return your assessment grades and feedback within four weeks of the date that you submitted it.
+We aim to return your assessment grades and feedback within two to three weeks of the date that you submitted it.
 We appreciate your patience and will advise you through iLearn when your marked assessments and feedback are available for viewing.